Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 });
 ```

-The AMD require function is totally different from the CommonJS require function.
-AMD require accept the names of modules to be consumed, and pass the module to a function argument.
+The AMD `require` function is totally different from the CommonJS `require` function.
+AMD `require` accept the names of modules to be consumed, and pass the module to a function argument.

 ### Dynamic loading

-AMD’s require function has another overload.
-It accepts a function, and pass a CommonJS-like require function to that function.
-So AMD modules can be loaded by calling require:
+AMD’s `require` function has another overload.
+It accepts a callback function, and pass a CommonJS-like `require` function to that callback.
+So AMD modules can be loaded by calling `require`:

 ```js
 // Use dynamic AMD module.